Ronit027/Fake_News_Detection/README.md

 ## About
-Fake News Classification WebApp using Flask & Python
+Fake News Classification WebApp using Flask & Python.
+It can detect and predict that the given input text message is real news or fake.

 ## Note
 - This project is just for learning purpose, don't think, it can do work in real time, because model was trained on historic & limited data.